cyrialize/cyrialize/index.md

 # Get in touch

-You can contact me at jonathan cyr at fastmail dot com.
+You can contact me at `jonathan cyr at fastmail dot com`.